 Companies established in Malta require at least one director which is a Maltese resident.
 The role of all directors within the company, be they local residents or otherwise, is to establish, implement and oversee corporate governance with the Company whose board they sit on.
 In particular, directors of licensed companies are required to be knowledgeable within the field of the Company’s business and therefore need to be approved by the MFSA prior to their appointment.

 This service is provided by Alexia Farrugia in a personal capacity, since due to her deep knowledge in investments and financial services, Alexia is approved by the MFSA to act as NED to licensed SICAVs and financial services companies incorporated in Malta.
-She also sits on the boards of listed or unlicensed companies.
+She also sits on the boards of listed companies.

 Actaco has distinct expertise in Securitisation transactions, whether these are structured under the Maltese Securitisation legislation, or through other jurisdictions.